IntegratedAlarmSystem-Group/integration-tools/docs/DEPLOYMENT_GUIDE.md

   * `docker-compose-ias-compile.yml`: contains services used to compile the IAS-Core and create a local IAS_ROOT in the `IAS_ROOT` directory.
   * `docker-compose-ias-run.yml`: contains services used to run the different components of the IAS.
 For the components of the IAS-Core, the `IAS_ROOT` folder is mounted in the docker container.

-**Important**: Use this deployment option if you are using oracle database connection and follow the extra steps listed in 1.2.3 section.
+**Important**: Use this deployment option if you are using oracle database connection and follow the extra steps listed in 1.2.3 section before building.

 #### 2.1.1 Deployment:
 In order to proceed with this follow these steps: